August 7, 2025

 Why MSPs are Positioned Well to Offer AI Auditing Services

 MSPs are deeply embedded in their clients’ technology ecosystems, giving them unique insight into processes utilizing artificial intelligence.
-If a business was to hire an otherwise-unknown third party to conduct AI auditing services, they would need to go through an extensive process to provide access to all relevant technology platforms.
-Many of those platforms, though, are ones that MSPs already have access to - and in some cases, they even provide access to those platforms to the client themselves.
+If a business hires an unknown third party for AI auditing services, it must go through an extensive access process.
+That includes granting entry to all relevant technology platforms.
+MSPs, however, often already have access to those platforms.
+In some cases, they even provide direct access to the client.

 Beyond access advantages, AI auditing services are also well-aligned with MSP services from a technical expertise perspective.
-Most MSPs already manage critical infrastructure, secure sensitive data, and navigate complex regulatory landscapes.
-Extending these competencies to include AI is a logical next step.
-For example, an MSP familiar with SOC 2 or GDPR compliance can leverage similar processes to evaluate AI models against frameworks like the EU AI Act or industry-specific standards.
+Most MSPs manage critical infrastructure, protect sensitive data, and work within complex regulatory environments.
+Adding AI to their scope is a natural step.
+For example, an MSP familiar with SOC 2 or GDPR compliance can apply similar processes to evaluate AI models.
+These models may need to meet frameworks like the EU AI Act or industry-specific standards.

 What AI Auditing Actually Involves (Demystifying the Service)